Firefly55lm/superconductors_critical_temperature_analysis/README.md

 - **superconductivity.csv**: data about the atomic characteristics of the material (renamed from train.csv)
 - **molec_structure.csv**: data about the quantity of every element from the periodic table used to build the material (renamed from unique.csv)

-You can find both csv into the 'data' directory of this repository, but i suggest you to download them from the original source linked upward.
+You can find both csv into the 'data' directory of this repository, but I would suggest to download them from the original source linked upward.

 ## INFRASTRUCTURE
-The infrastructure is meant to simulate a computer cluster to compute the models with Spark and the pyspark library.
+The infrastructure is meant to simulate a computer cluster to compute the models with Spark and the [pyspark](https://spark.apache.org/docs/3.3.1/api/python/index.html#:~:text=PySpark%20is%20an%20interface%20for,data%20in%20a%20distributed%20environment.) library.
 A masternode instance is created from the main Windows platform and 4 workernodes are connected to it, from a dedicated Docker containter each.

 ![cluster structure](https://github.com/Firefly55lm/superconductivity_lbd/blob/b10809b914137f9a3d3e575715d1a934c787ce79/pictures/Cluster_structure.png)

-To run the masternode instance on Windows, locate from the terminal the directory '%SPARKHOME%/bin' and launch the command 'spark-class org.apache.spark.deploy.master.Master'.
+To run the masternode instance on Windows, locate in the terminal the directory '%SPARKHOME%/bin' and launch the command 'spark-class org.apache.spark.deploy.master.Master'.
 You can access the Spark UI from your browser at the link given in the shell, usually at port 8080.
 To run the workernodes from the linux container or from another hardware unit, run the command 'sudo ./start-worker.sh spark://<IP>:<port>' from your '%SPARKHOME%/sbin' directory, where IP and port are the IP of your masternode on your LAN and its port.